nodejs/node/doc/guides/primordials.md

 #### Unsafe string iteration

-As with arrays, iterating over strings calls several user mutable methods.
+As with arrays, iterating over strings calls several user-mutable methods.
 Avoid iterating over strings when possible, or use `SafeStringIterator`.

 #### Unsafe `RegExp` methods